 - High school unweighted grade point average on academic classes of 3.00 or higher

-- SAT score of 970 must be achieved with exempting scores in the Critical Reading (430) and Math (400) sections OR ACT score of 20 on the Composite section with exempting scores in the English (17) and Math (17) sections.
-Please note that per state regulations, new SAT scores will be converted back to the old SAT scoring format.
-The 970 must be met after the conversion takes place.

-What Steps Must I Take To Become A Dual Enrollment Student?

-Discuss your plan to apply for Dual Enrollment with your parents and high school counselor.
-Work with your high school counselor to ensure you meet the Dual Enrollment requirements (i.e. GPA, SAT/ACT scores, etc.) If you have not received your SAT or ACT scores, you can still apply; however, your application will be on hold until your scores are received by the College.
-For faster reporting of scores, sign up to have your scores electronically sent to the College of Coastal Georgia at the time of your SAT/ACT registration.
-Your high school counselor will assist you in selecting your high school classes and your college academic advisor will assist you in selecting your college classes.

-- High school unweighted grade point average on academic classes of 3.00 or higher

 - SAT score of 1050 must be achieved with a minimum score of 24 in Critical Reading and 22 on the Math test OR ACT score of 20 on the Composite section with exempting scores in the English (17) and Math (17) sections OR Accuplacer score of 237 in Reading, 258 in Quantitative Reasoning, Algebra & Statistics, and a 4 on the Write Placer.

 What Steps Must I Take To Become A Dual Enrollment Student?

 Step 1: Discuss your plan to apply for Dual Enrollment with your parents and high school counselor.
 Work with your high school counselor to ensure you meet the Dual Enrollment requirements (i.e. GPA, SAT/ACT scores, etc).
 Your high school counselor will assist you in selecting your high school classes and your college academic advisor will assist you in selecting your college classes.